Arch McKirdy: Personal life

 McKirdy was married twice: first, to Frances with whom he had three sons, Grant, Mark and John, and second, to Margaret with whom he had a daughter, Megan.
 A grandson, Lewis McKirdy, was a broadcaster at the ABC radio station Triple J and currently lives in the United Kingdom.

-He died on 26 August 2013 at the age of 89.Arch McKirdy - Death Notice, legacy.com.
-Retrieved 12 June 2019.
+He died on 26 August 2013 at the age of 89.